Fractal uncertainty in higher dimensions: Introduction

 We use a result of Han and Schlag \cite{HanSchlag} to deduce Theorem \ref{thm:FUP_higher_dim} from Theorem \ref{thm:higher_dim_BM}.
 The statements below are not exactly as they appear in Han and Schlag's paper, see \S\ref{sec:han_schlag_comparison} for a comparison.
 The factor $\sqrt{d}$ appears in this section in converting between $\ell_1$ and $\ell_2$ norms on $\R^d$.

 \begin{definition} The set $\mb Y \subset \R^d$ \textit{admits a damping function} with parameters $c_1, c_2, c_3, \alpha\in (0, 1)$ if there exists a function $\psi \in L^2(\R^d)$ satisfying

 \end{definition} It is important that $\alpha < 1$.
-If instead $\alpha > 1$ then (\ref{eq:damping_func_decay_Y}) could hold on all of $\R^d$ and the definition wouldn't be interesting.
+If instead $\alpha > 1$ then \eqref{eq:damping_func_decay_Y} could hold on all of $\R^d$ and the definition wouldn't be interesting.
 Because $\alpha < 1$ the damping function has to decay much faster on $\mb Y$ than it does on the rest of $\R^d$.
-Conditional on the existence of damping functions, Han and Schlag proved the following FUP \cite{HanSchlag}*{Theorem 5.1}. \begin{theorem}[Han \& Schlag] Suppose that \begin{itemize} \item $\mb X \subset [-1,1]^d$ is $\nu$-porous on balls from scales $h$ to $1$, and \item $\mb Y \subset [-h^{-1}, h^{-1}]^d$ satisfies that for all $h < s < 1$ and
+Conditional on the existence of damping functions, Han and Schlag proved the following FUP.